If your work qualifies you for certain business deductions on your taxes, you may need to use Form 8995.

 The Qualified Business Deduction (QBI)

 The Qualified Business Income Deduction, also know as the Section 199A deduction, allows owners of pass-through businesses to deduct up to 20% of their share of qualified business income.
-This measure that was created by the Tax Cuts and Jobs Act applies to a few common business structures including:
+This deduction that was created by the Tax Cuts and Jobs Act applies to common business structures including:

-To claim the deduction on Form 1040, there are two potential tax forms.
-Form 8995 is the simpler option, but it's only available to taxpayers who qualify.
+To claim the deduction on Form 1040, there are two potential tax forms: Form 8995 and Form 8995-A. Form 8995 is the simpler option, but it's only available to taxpayers who qualify.

 Who can take the pass-through deduction?

 As a reminder, pass-through income is any business income that's counted on your personal income tax return, rather than on a business's tax return, and so isn't subject to business taxes.
-The pass-through deduction is generally available to business owners whose 2022 taxable income before the qualified business income deduction falls below $170,050 for single filers or $340,100 for married couples filing jointly.
+The pass-through deduction is generally available to business owners whose 2024 taxable income before the qualified business income deduction falls below $191,950 for Single filers or $383,900 for Married Filing Jointly couples.
 However, it comes with rules and limitations.

 If you qualify to use the simplified form to claim the deduction, some of those limitations don't apply.